valeriapaolucci/SDM_Brique/README.md

 *Brique* is a simple two-player board game.
 Rules can be found [here](https://github.com/valeriapaolucci/SDM_Brique/edit/master//Rules.pdf).

 ## Game interface
-The project is equipped with two main classes *BriqueCL.java* (which manages the game with Command Line interface) and *BriqueGUI.java* (which manages the game with GUI).
+The project is equipped with two main classes: *BriqueCL.java* (which manages the game with Command Line interface) and *BriqueGUI.java* (which manages the game with GUI).

 ## Graphical User Interface
 We exploited the functionalities of *Swing* in order to provide a Graphical User Interface.